The Ranch at Rock Creek

 Who Should Stay

-Couples, families and groups of friends who love the American West and exploring outdoors and who enjoy a plush but authentic Western setting.
+Couples, families and groups of friends who love the American West and exploring outdoors and who enjoy a plush but authentic Western setting with five-star amenities.
 The Ranch at Rock Creek is also a fabulous place to take over as a larger group for a special occasion, anniversary or party.

 Rooms to Get

 Couples looking for a romantic get-away should consider the Trapper Suite, which has a secluded setting and hot tub.
 Larger families can take over one of the homes (up to five-bedrooms) for their private use.
-Since there is such a variety of accommodations that fit specific needs and interests, please contact the Indagare Bookings Team for more information.
+Since there is such a variety of accommodations that fit specific needs and interests, we recommend contacting the Indagare Bookings Team for more information.

-The closest airport to The Ranch is Missoula, about a 1-hour-15 minute drive to the property.
-You can also fly into Bozeman, about a 2-hour-30-minute drive away.
+The closest airport to The Ranch is Missoula, about a one-hour and 15-minute drive to the property.
+You can also fly into Bozeman, about a two-hour and 30-minute drive away.